UPDATED: AUGUST 07, 2023 | 1 MIN READ

 In Colorado, your home insurance rate is determined based on city-specific variables, like the crime rate and the number of filed claims in your area.
 Burlington is the most expensive city in Colorado for home insurance, with an average price of $4,501 per year.
 The cheapest home insurance rates are available in Grand Junction, where a typical term costs around $1,269.

 The below table shows the cost of insurance by city, with average prices ranging from $1,375 to $3,404.

 Cost of Home Insurance In Colorado By City

 The cost of home insurance in Colorado varies depending on your location.
-The chart below shows the difference between the average annual cost in the five largest cities compared to the state average.
+The chart below shows the average annual cost in the five largest cities compared to the state average.